jordantrizz/zshbop/kb/mysql.md

 # Settings
 ## innodb_flush_method
-If you want to use OS caching for some storage engines.
-With InnoDB, we recommend innodb_flush_method=O_DIRECT  in most cases, which won’t use Operating System File Cache.
-However, there have been cases when using buffered IO with InnoDB made sense.
-If you’re still running MyISAM, you will need OS cache for the “data” part of your tables.
+* If you want to use OS caching for some storage engines.
+* With InnoDB, we recommend innodb_flush_method=O_DIRECT
+* In most cases, which won’t use Operating System File Cache.
+* However, there have been cases when using buffered IO with InnoDB made sense.
+* If you’re still running MyISAM, you will need OS cache for the “data” part of your tables.